astridx/meinblog/sik/r/gatsby-graphql/index.md

 ---
-title: "How to use GraphQL in Gatsby"
+title: 'How to use GraphQL in Gatsby'
-description: "Learn how to work with GraphQL in Gatsby more efficient with these tips about creating dynamic pages, GraphQL fragments, and static vs page queries ..."
+description: 'Learn how to work with GraphQL in Gatsby more efficient with these tips about creating dynamic pages, GraphQL fragments, and static vs page queries ...'
-date: "2020-05-17T07:52:46+02:00"
+date: '2020-05-17T07:52:46+02:00'
-categories: ["React"]
+categories: ['React']
-keywords: ["gatsby graphql"]
+keywords: ['gatsby graphql']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: "Yomi Eluwande"
+author: 'Yomi Eluwande'
 ---

 <Sponsorship />